polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 featured_image:
 ---

+Much of what makes Substrate a flexible and extensible framework for creating mission-critical software is owed to [Rust](https://www.rust-lang.org/).
-[Rust](https://www.rust-lang.org/) is a highly performant programming language and a first choice for Substrate for the following reasons:
+Being the language of choice for Substrate, Rust is a highly performant programming language and a first choice for the following reasons:

 - Rust is fast: it's statically typed at compile time, making it possible for the compiler to optimize the code for speed and for developers to optimize for a specific compilation target.